 Social Anthropology at Cambridge is a leading centre globally in anthropological teaching and research.
-Both in the UK and beyond, a large number anthropologists teaching in major university departments received their doctoral training here, and the current faulty members are engaged in some of the most innovative frontline research in the human and social sciences today.
+Both in the UK and beyond, a large number of anthropologists teaching in major university departments received their doctoral training here, and the current faulty members are engaged in some of the most innovative frontline research in the human and social sciences today.

 Cambridge anthropologists have always been at the forefront of developments in the discipline.
 The foundations of modern anthropology were laid by such Cambridge figures as Henry Maine, James Frazer, Alfred Haddon, and William Rivers.
 Through the middle decades of the twentieth century, as anthropology emerged as a coherent university discipline, it was Cambridge anthropologists such as Audrey Richards, Rio Fortune, Meyer Fortes and Edmund Leach who pioneered innovations in the study of kinship, political systems and religious practice and symbolism.
 Jack Goody and Alan Macfarlane developed influential syntheses of comparative anthropology and large-scale history in the 1970s.
 In the 1980s and 90s, Ernest Gellner continued these interests, and was a major pioneer in the study of nationalism, as resurgent nationalist and ethnic identity movements rose to prominence across the globe.
 Both Gellner and Caroline Humphrey also helped found the anthropological study of socialist and then later post-socialist societies.
 Marilyn Strathern’s writings on Melanesia and on English kinship helped reshape the discipline, with new approaches to knowledge, relationality, and ethnographic description.
-In recent years our research has grouped around three broad themes: Moral Life and Change, which concerns how to understand ethnographically and theoretically how people relate to each other ethically and create new relationships in situations of social change; Citizenship and Political Life, which is concerned with charting changing forms of political association and diverse ways in which state power is manifest in social life; and The Environment, Time, and Resources, which looks at how local ideas and practices interact with national policies and planetary concerns in relation to the environment, including material and cultural resources.
+In recent years our research has grouped around three broad themes: Moral Life and Change, which concerns how to understand ethnographically and theoretically how people relate to each other ethically and create new relationships in situations of social change; Citizenship and Political Life, which is concerned with charting changing forms of political association and diverse ways in which state power is manifest in social life; and Economy, Environment and Wellbeing, which looks at how local ideas and practices interact with national policies and planetary concerns in relation to the environment, including material and cultural resources.

 We have a cosmopolitan body of teaching officers, each one at the forefront of his or her field.
 Their research ranges across the world and focuses on a broad range of topics.
 We are also fortunate to bring together an ever-changing group of extremely talented post-doctoral researchers, many of whom work on projects hosted in the Department, or hold research positions funded by research councils or at Cambridge colleges.